Chances are if you follow social media and use LinkedIn to connect with professionals in…

 Why Use LinkedIn to Promote Your Personal Brand as a Sales Manager

-- Learn about your ideal client and community – whether you are researching individual profiles or organizations, LinkedIn has a number of tools available to research your ideal clients, their organizations, and their habits.
-This wealth of information can transform the way you traditionally conducted sales, and your cold call to an organization’s gatekeeper will evolve into much warmer and thoughtful activities.
-Consider using Groups, hashtags or deep dive into profiles and activity to listen in on what others are talking about, and respond by addressing their needs with solutions.
+- Learn about your ideal client and community – Whether you are researching individual profiles or organizations, LinkedIn has a number of tools available to research your ideal clients, their organizations, and their habits.
+This wealth of information can transform the way you traditionally conducted sales, and your cold call to an organization’s gatekeeper will evolve into much warmer and more thoughtful activities.
+Consider using Groups, hashtags or deep dive into profiles and activities to listen in on what others are talking about, and respond by addressing their needs with solutions.

 - Rank in Google – When one has a LinkedIn profile, it can rank near the top of Google results for your name.
 In this way, you can control the messaging about what is being said (or read) about you in how you craft your profile.
+Take some time to review your profile and ensure it’s accurate, up-to-date and shows how you impact your ideal audience.

 As you spend time on the LinkedIn platform, you’ll gain a greater understanding of its power, its wealth of information, and its ability to transform your network and your brand.